Chapter 6 – Providing a Safe Educational and Work Environment

 6-F (2) Omitted in this Edition

 6-F (3) Disciplinary Action

-> In general the timeframe for initial decision on disciplinary action is as discussed in Section 6-E (4).
-However, when there has been an appeal of findings or opportunity of the accused to submit comments, the anticipated timeframe for decision on a decision on action is 15 days after the appeal is resolved or the accused’s comments are received whichever is later, unless the Vice Provost authorizes an extension of the timeframe for good cause and with written notice to the accuser and the accused of the delay and the reason for the delay.
+In general the timeframe for initial decision on disciplinary action is as discussed in Section 6-E (4).
+However, when there has been an appeal of findings or opportunity of the respondent to submit comments, the anticipated timeframe for decision on a decision on action is 15 days after the appeal is resolved or the respondent’s comments are received whichever is later, unless the Vice Provost authorizes an extension of the timeframe for good cause and with written notice to the complainant and the respondent of the delay and the reason for the delay.

-> 6-F (4) Notifications
+6-F (4) Notifications

-> As required by government regulations, both the complainant and the accused, will be notified, in writing and on the same day: (a) the result of any disciplinary proceeding, and the rationale, including notifying a complainant about the sanction imposed on an accused who was found to have engaged in harassment when the sanction directly relates to the complainant; (b) any change to the result; (c) when such results become final, and (d) the procedures for the accused and the complainant to appeal or grieve the result.
+The Vice Provost will see to it that both the complainant and the respondent, will be notified, in writing and on the same day: (a) the result of any disciplinary proceeding, and the rationale, including notifying a complainant about the sanction imposed on an respondent who was found to have engaged in harassment when the sanction directly relates to the complainant; (b) any change to the result; (c) when such results become final, and (d) the procedures for the respondent and the complainant to appeal or grieve the result.

-> 6-G Right to a Hearing
+6-G Right to a Hearing